 - 2 tablespoons butter

 - 1/3 cup powdered sugar

-- Preheat oven to 425°F. Line a baking sheet with parchment paper and set aside.
+- Preheat the oven to 425°F, then line a baking sheet with parchment paper and set aside.

-- Cut the butter into the mixture using a pastry cutter or a fork until the mixture resembles coarse sand.
-There will (and should be) some larger pieces of butter.
+- Cut the butter into the flour mixture using a pastry cutter or a fork until the mixture resembles coarse sand.
+There should still be some larger pieces of butter.

-- In a medium bowl whisk together 1/2 cup heavy cream, pumpkin puree, and pumpkin pie spice.
+- In a medium mixing bowl, whisk 1/2 cup heavy cream with the pumpkin puree and pumpkin pie spice until smooth.

-- Place the dough onto a lightly floured work surface and form it into a ball.
-Flatten the ball into a circle about 1 1/2- inches thick.
+- Form the dough into a ball and place it on a lightly floured work surface.
+Flatten the ball into a circle about 1 1/2 inches thick.

 - Place the wedges onto the prepared baking sheet and brush with the remaining 2 tablespoons heavy cream.
-Sprinkle with turbinado sugar.
+Sprinkle the turbinado sugar on top.

-- Bake for 15-20 minutes, or until the lightly golden.
+- Bake for 15-20 minutes, or until the scones are lightly golden.